Redefining Scale for Modern Storage

-So, we have these two modes of scaling, so are we done?
+So, we have these two modes of scaling, scale-up vs scale-out, so are we done?
 That would make for a very short blog post, wouldn’t it?
 Cloud, flash, and GPU compute advances in the last decade have had the industry rethinking the dimensions of scale as we know it.

 Scalability for Modern and Hybrid Workloads

 When you think about modern workloads—as opposed to those 20-30 years ago—what are the ways in which data centers need to scale to accommodate the workloads and modern applications, and what are the new dimensions of scale that customers are grappling with today?

 Weka’s highly scalable storage solution is at the forefront of helping customers to scale in every dimension possible, especially as they think about incorporating cloud into their environments.
 Here are some use cases in which WekaIO shines as customers look to scaling to the cloud: